cgcoronel/aws-sns-example/README.md

-Sample for sending by messages in Amazon SQS
+Sample for sending messages in Amazon SQS